Maryland License #LC23135

 Nancy has worked for the past 9 years bilingually with adults (college students, graduate students, professionals, and parents) who are seeking greater work-life balance.

 Nancy recognizes how easy it is to become over-programmed and overwhelmed by the fast-paced demands of living in this career-driven area.
 Being constantly connected via a smart phone or other device leaves little room for the mind to quiet and the body to find peace.
-Nancy would be honored to help you feel more connected to the things and people that are most important to you.
+Nancy would be honored to help you feel more connected to yourself and the people that are most important to you.

 Yoga, mindfulness, and nutrition have all played big roles in Nancy’s own health and wellness.
 Nancy is excited to work at a place that values and offers these healing modalities in addition to therapy.